aoloe/photoTweaker/README.md

 # Developers documentation

+## Compiling photoTweaker

+### Windows

+- Download and install git from the git project
+- Download and install Qt5 with mingw
+- Start Qt Creator and create a new project by importing it from the GitHub repository
+- Press on the "Run" button

 ## The general structure of photoTweaker

 - The entry point is main.cpp which builds the PhotoTweaker Qt application in `photoTweaker.cpp`, forwards the command line options and runs it